We Analyzed the Future Direction of GeoVax Labs Inc. (GOVX), Here is What We Found

-GeoVax Labs Inc. (NASDAQ:GOVX) went up by 7.59% from its latest closing price compared to the recent 1-year high of $35.00.
-The company’s stock price has collected -10.86% of loss in the last five trading sessions.
-Press Release reported on 03/04/21 that GeoVax Expands and Strengthens Intellectual Property Portfolio
+GeoVax Labs Inc. (NASDAQ:GOVX) went down by -8.47% from its latest closing price compared to the recent 1-year high of $35.00.
+The company’s stock price has collected 16.78% of gains in the last five trading sessions.
+Press Release reported on 03/11/21 that Thinking about buying stock in Vir Biotechnology, Spectrum Pharmaceuticals, Aveo Pharmaceuticals, Geovax Labs, or Comstock Mining?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.